brightmart/ai_law/README.md

      python3 main.py

-  upload for testing your model, run:
+  zip your model so that you can upload for testing purpose, run:

      zip -r ai_law.zip predictor  ===>it will zip all resources in directory predictor as a zip file.